taoalpha/blog/source/_posts/thoughts/first-blog-post-in-two-years.md

 ### Why Stop and Why Restart ?

 The reason why I stopped is ...
-I am too lazy and writing is a very hard habit to form... and also:
+I am too lazy and writing as a habit is very hard to make... and also:

 1. The more I know, the harder for me to write anything.
 I am always thinking too much
 2. I love creating tools instead of documents, like posts